ApurvPatilDeqode/monitoring/README.md

 - As the configuration setup supposed to be done over 10 machines , it will create redundancy for manual installation.
 The better solution to over-come this issue is using **Ansible** as a configuration management tool.
 We will configure ansible server over ec2 instance as a master server and register other ec2 instances with master server.
 The simple package installation playbook/script will install required packages over all the servers.

-- For monitoring the instances we will add private IP addresses of instances into targets of prometheus configuration file.

-- To enable alerting over the instances, we have created custom alert_rules.yml file which will monitor instances according to provided alert expression.

-- To send alerts over email we need to set up  alertmanager and need to configure with prometheus.

 ![NGINX](nginx_mertix_graph.png)
 ![PROMETHEUS](prometheus_target_with_private_networks.png)